jetbrains-academy/introduction_to_python/Classes and objects/Variable access/task.md

 integer and a function object, respectively.
 Class attributes can be assigned to, so you can change the value of `MyClass.year` by assignment.

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6661#class-attribute).

+### Task
 Check out our example and print the value of `variable1` from `my_object`.
 Call the `foo` method of the object `my_object`, print the result.